 Working under the president of Markit, Kyle Zaverton '15 gained unique insight into high-level decision-making at a leading global provider of financial information services.

-Throughout the summer, Zaverton, a dual major in mathematics and economics, created a report for the Asian management team in order to track the company's status within the Asia Pacific region, which he then submitted to the company's leadership.
+During his internship, Zaverton, a dual major in mathematics and economics, created a report for the Asian management team in order to track the company's status within the Asia Pacific region, which he then submitted to the company's leadership.

 "Going into the summer I knew that my project was going to deal with management reporting in the Asia Pacific region, but I had no idea that I would be working so closely with Kevin Gould, the president," Zaverton says.
 "I am just trying to learn as much as possible and contribute where I can."